St. Theresa Catholic Secondary School: Academics

 The 2016 school year reinforced the trend of declining academics at St. Theresa Catholic Secondary School, as STCSS scored 5.5/10 and ranked 493rd out of 740 Ontario secondary schools, its worst score of the decade and possibly of its entire history and well below the provincial average of around 6.0.
 It tied with Holy Cross Catholic Secondary School for the lowest scoring secondary school in the ALCDSB, with the next lowest being Nicholson with a 6.2/10 and ranking 371/740.
 Nicholson, Regiopolis Notre Dame, and Holy Cross all experienced significant decreases along with STCSS, Holy Cross' being the worst with a drop from 7.4/10 to 5.5/10.

 The 2017 school year resulted in a slight improvement for STCSS, the first increase in its ranking since 2013.
 It scored 5.6/10 and ranked 477th out of 747 Ontario secondary schools, still well below the provincial average of around 6.0.
 It retained its place as the lowest ranking secondary school in the Algonquin and Lakeshore Catholic District School Board, with the next lowest being Holy Cross Catholic Secondary School with 6.3/10.
 STCSS remained the only secondary school in the ALCDSB to rank below the provincial average.

 STCSS' score would decline further in the 2018 school year to 5.1/10 and a rank of 536th out of 738 Ontario secondary schools, falling below the provincial average score of 6/10.
 STCSS was the lowest scoring secondary school in the Algonquin and Lakeshore Catholic District School Board, with the next highest score being Holy Cross Catholic Secondary School with a score of 6.2/10.

 By the 2019 school year, STCSS' score had declined to 3.6/10, falling well below the provincial average of 6/10 and ranking 664th out of 739 Ontario secondary schools.
 It had the lowest score of all secondary schools in the Algonquin and Lakeshore Catholic District School Board, with the next highest score being Holy Cross Catholic Secondary School with a score of 5.9/10.

+In the 2022 report, St. Theresa received a score of 6.1 out of 10, ranking it 357th out of 689 Ontario secondary schools.
+This score was below the provincial average of 6.0.